fieldtrip/website/example/bids_nirs.md

 The raw data is available on our FTP server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
 You can find all three [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/bids_nirs/artinis/).

-    % the Artinis oxy3 files come with an optodetemplates.xml, this has to be in
+    % the Artinis oxy3 files come with an optodetemplates.xml file, this has to be in
     % the same directory as the oxy3 file and it cannot be a subdirectory
     % hence we have to change to the correct directory